nnovitsky/ece458/DEPLOYMENT.md

 cd hpt_project_folder
 git clone .......
 ```
-## Create the PostgreSQL Database and User
+## Create a PostgreSQL Database and User

 Log into an interactive Postgres session by typing: